sio-hub/OSINT-tool/README.md

 Web tips:
 - There’s a **theme toggle** in the navbar.
 Dark is default (because night ops).
 Light is there if you must.
+- Tabs: Domain, IP, Username, Email, GitHub, Subdomains, AI.
-- Domain/IP/Username/Email/GitHub all have clean card/table views; no raw JSON unless you want it.
+- Domain/IP/Username/Email/GitHub all have clean card/table views.
-- New AI tab: Summarize a target or ask questions against the gathered context.
+- Subdomains tab: enter domain, adjust limit, optionally resolve A records, then Run.
+- AI tab: either set `OPENAI_API_KEY` in your environment or paste your key in the field, then Summarize or Ask.

 ### Running without activating the venv
 ```powershell